Updated March 2016

 At the local level, San Francisco enacted the Retail Workers Bill of Rights in 2014.[xix]
 Retail stores, fast food businesses, restaurants and corporate banks with 40 or more similar stores globally and 20 or more employees in San Francisco must provide two weeks’ advance notice of employee schedules.
 The ordinance also discourages employers from assigning their employees to be “on call” or to cancel their employees’ shifts at the last minute.[xx]
 In addition, employers must offer more hours to part-time employees before adding staff.
 The city of SeaTac, Washington, also requires employers to first offer more hours to part-time employees before hiring new staff.[xxi]

-At the federal level, the offers reforms to provide workers the right to request a flexible, predictable or stable work schedule.
+At the federal level, the Schedules that Work Act would provide individuals the right to request a flexible, predictable or stable work schedule. .
 It also would require employers in the industries that have the most notoriously bad scheduling practices to compensate men and women who must be “on call,” work a split shift or work less than four hours after reporting for a full-day shift.
 To reduce the use of these unfair practices, the bill mandates that employers in these industries provide advance notice of work schedules.[xxii]

 Americans are also raising their voices to secure stable schedules and better lives.
 In 2013, members of the Retail Action Project in New York City successfully pressured the Manhattan flagship Victoria’s Secret store to create full-time positions for non-managerial employees.[xxiv]
 Recently, Pushed by working people, media exposés and an investigation by the New York attorney general, a number of major retail chains are phasing out on-call policies in favor of more sensible scheduling systems.
 While the overtures from retailers are a step in the right direction, working people need enforceable standards to ensure they gain predictable schedules and better hours.